sazr/atk_wp/README.md

 - Open command prompt/terminal and navigate to this repository (for eg, `cd c:/xampp/htdocs/mywebsite/wp-content/plugins/atk_wp`).
 - In command prompt/terminal issue the following command `composer install`.
 You should now have a new folder called `vendor`.
 - Navigate to your website and activate the ATK WP plugin.
-- The plugin will display an example page that demonstrates how to use ATK4 UI.
+- The plugin will display an example page that demonstrates how to use ATK UI.
 You can see this page in the dashboard as 'Example ATK Page'.

 ### Add a new page that uses ATK